China November PMIs show economy cooling, argue for more stimulus

 The official Purchasing Managers' Index (PMI) eased to an eight-month low of 50.3 last month, the National Bureau of Statistics said on Monday, still indicating a modest expansion in activity but below forecasts for 50.6 and October's 50.8.

-The official PMI survey, which is biased toward large, state-owned factories, showed that demand for Chinese goods was stronger in China than abroad.
+The official PMI survey, which is biased towards large, state-owned factories, showed that demand for Chinese goods was stronger in China than abroad.
 New export orders contracted.

 A similar private survey showed growth at Chinese factories stalled last month.
 The final HSBC/Markit China Manufacturing Purchasing Managers' Index (PMI) edged down to 50 in November, a six-month low and right on the boom-bust 50-point level that separates growth from contraction on a monthly basis.